Bodzioo44/XcomPerkEdit/readme.md

 - You can edit few soldiers at once, press "Save File" to write changes to save file.
 - There is a backup directory with 10 most recent saves.
 ## Building from Source
+- Qt binaries are required.
-- Qt binaries/CMake is required.
+- C++17 is required.
+- App was build using Qt6, but Qt5 should work too.
-- use `git clone --recursive` to also include submodules.
+- use `gh repo clone Bodzioo44/XcomPerkEdit --recurse-submodules` to also include submodules.
-- Checkout [README.md](https://github.com/tracktwo/xcomsave/blob/master/README.md) of xcomsave library for more info on how to compile it.
 ### Linux
 Requires GCC and GNU Make.
 Tested on Ubuntu 22.04.
 1. Run `./Compile.sh` script from project directory.
 ### Windows
-You can either use Mingw (Qt Creator default) or MSVC to build the app, I used MSVC since xcomsave was already configured for that.
+Requires preferably MSVC and CMake.
+It's possible to build using Qt Creator, but you would have to configure it to build xcomsave too.
 Tested on Windows 10 with Visual Studio 2022.
 1. Building XComPerkEdit:
+  - Download Qt binaries, or build from source (only qt-base module is needed)
+  - Add Qt to CMake path: `setx CMAKE_PREFIX_PATH "C:\Qt\Qt-6.10.1`
-  - Run CMake with the approperiate flag in the xcomsave build subdirectory:
+  - Run CMake with the approperiate flag in the XcomPerkEdit directory:
-  - 'cmake -S . -B build -G "Visual Studio 18 2026" -A x64'
+  - `cmake -S . -B build -G "Visual Studio 18 2026" -A x64`
-  - 'cd build'
+  - `cd build`
-  - 'cmake --build . --config Release'
+  - `cmake --build . --config Release`
-  - Use windeployqt.exe on XcomPerkEdit.exe to add required dll's
+  - Use windeployqt.exe on XcomPerkEdit.exe to add required dll's inside Release folder.